WeiMing1100/FYP-2-Korean-Idol-Face-Recognition-with-Explanation-/README.md

 ## 🌐 Web Application
 - **Framework:** Streamlit
 - **Features:**
-  - Upload an image of a Korean idol
+  - Upload an image of a Korean idol:
     - Get **predicted idol name**
     - View **heatmap (Grad-CAM)** highlighting attention regions
     - Receive a **textual explanation** of the model’s focus
     - Display confidence scores across different face regions and show the top face region the model focuses on
-  - If image is not a Korean Idol found in the list, display top similarity score of person in image with Korean Idol
+  - If image is not a Korean Idol found in the list:
+    - Display the **most similar idol** with similarity score
     - Display **t-SNE plot** of similarity scores

 ---